wegue-oss/wegue/docs/module-configuration.md

 **Important:**
 For [WMS](map-layer-configuration?id=wms), [XYZ](map-layer-configuration?id=xyz) and [OSM](map-layer-configuration?id=xyz) layers requested from cross origin sources you have to enable CORS via the layers `crossOrigin` attribute, in order to grant the required capturing privileges to the map recorders canvas.

+## LocaleSwitcher

+Module identifier: `wgu-localeswitcher`

+No additional config options besides the general ones.

+LocaleSwitcher will automatically pick up the supported languages configured by the [lang](wegue-configuration?id=lang) property and offers to switch between them at runtime.